AtomDB/pyatomdb/pyatomdb/README.txt

 indexed from zero (thank you Lia Corrales for finding this issue)

 0.5.0
-January 9th 2017: Major updates to include CX models.
+January 9th 2018: Major updates to include CX models.
 Increased version number to something relevant to 3 decimal style.

+0.5.1
+February 14th 2018: Bugfix to use 64bit floats for ionization fraction calculation, which was occasionally causing issues.